troeger/opensubmit/docs/validator_tutorial.rst

 ``sudo opensubmit-exec configure``

-On the first run a config file is created which can be changed accordingly.
+On the first run a configuration file is created which can be changed accordingly.
-Run the configure command again afterwards.
+Run the before mentioned command again afterwards.

 Creating validators and using opensubmit-exec
 *********************************************